Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Video Footage

-This video section shows footage captured during the inspection.
-It reveals an inside view of the drainage pipe.
-It highlights if there’s any issues, like tree roots infiltrating your pipes, cracks on your drain, blockages due to foreign matter build-up including grease or even toys that were dropped into toilets that got stuck in pipes etc.,
+This video section shows footage filmed during the inspection.
+It shows an inside view of the drainage pipe.
+It reveals if there are any issues such as tree roots infiltrating your pipes, cracks in your pipe, or blockages caused by the accumulation of foreign objects such as grease or even toys thrown in toilets, which got stuck in pipes, etc.,

 Written analysis

-Some reports might include written instructions for repair and maintenance if any serious issue is discovered within your pipework
+Some reports might include written recommendations for repair and maintenance in the event of a serious problem found inside your pipeworks

 | Contents | |